jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 # file path is valid.
 Without a valid pem file aria2 will print out the error,
 # "[ERROR] Failed to load trusted CA certificates from no. Cause:
 # error:02001002:system library:fopen:No such file or directory"
+# The default location for MacOS is /usr/local/openssl/cert.pem
+# The default location for OpenBSD is
+# The default location for Archlinux is
  ca-certificate=/etc/ssl/cert.pem